matteoc99/laravel-preference/README.md

 [![Tests](https://github.com/matteoc99/laravel-preference/actions/workflows/tests.yml/badge.svg)](https://github.com/matteoc99/laravel-preference/actions/workflows/tests.yml)
 [![codecov](https://codecov.io/github/matteoc99/laravel-preference/graph/badge.svg?token=GS19E2ORR4)](https://codecov.io/github/matteoc99/laravel-preference)

 This Laravel package aims to store and manage user settings/preferences in a simple and scalable manner.

+## Features

+- Type safe Casting,
+  - for example, Cast::BACKED_ENUM expects and always returns an instantiated enum
+- Validation from casts and additional rules
+- extensible (Create your own Validation Rules and casts)
+- Enum support
+  - store alle your preferences in one or more enums, to simplify the usage of this package

 ## Installation